Don’t Revise College Essays When You’re Nervous!

 When I’m about to give a big talk or perform for a big crowd, I know to expect that nervousness even before it arrives.
 For me, the butterflies start fluttering about 15 minutes before I go on stage.
 The feeling never trips me up because I expect it and recognize it’s a healthy part of the process.

-That advice is on my mind now because my Wow students are about to submit their applications.
+That advice is on my mind now because our Wow students are about to submit their applications.

-I know it’s natural for you to feel anxious right before you hit the submit button.
+I know it’s natural for students to feel anxious right before they hit the submit button.

-This is a high-stakes situation and the application that you’ve been polishing is about to leave your hands.
+This is a high-stakes situation and the application that they’ve been polishing is about to leave their hands.
 That moment of letting go is a little unnerving, even for the most confident teens.
-It’s important that you (and your parents) know to expect this feeling and recognize it as a healthy part of the submission process.
+It’s important that you (and your students) know to expect this feeling and recognize it as a healthy part of the submission process.

-This is NOT the Time to Revise Your Essay
+This is NOT the Time to Revise an Essay

-Last-minute changes are often focused on the essays.
-It’s too late to raise your GPA or join a new club, and the essays might feel like something that you can still control.
+Last-minute changes to applications are often focused on the essays.
+It’s too late to raise a GPA or join a new club, and the essays might feel like something that our students can still control.

-In school, you often get the message that more is better—more studying, more effort, more extra credit.
-That leads some students (and parents) to the mistaken belief that more revision always results in a better essay.
+In school, they often get the message that more is better—more studying, more effort, more extra credit.
+That leads some students (and parents and pros) to the mistaken belief that more revision always results in a better essay.

-You don’t always realize that you run the risk of undermining the hard work you have already done.
-And when you feel surprised by that last-minute feeling of anxiety, you might want to try to soothe it by making ill-advised, last-minute changes to your essays.
+Students don’t always realize that they run the risk of undermining the hard work you have already done.
+And when they feel surprised by that last-minute feeling of anxiety, they might want to try to soothe it by making ill-advised, last-minute changes to their essays.

-How you respond to that anxious feeling can have a big impact on your application.
+How they respond to that anxious feeling can have a big impact on their application.
 Sometimes, people think that they’ll stop feeling worried if they “fix” something in the application, make one more change, or add one more detail.

-Making last-minute changes to any essay that is ready to be submitted to college is an emotional response; at this point, you will not in the right state of mind to communicate clearly.
-You might also create additional content that has not been proofread.
-Your last-minute revisions will be rushed and prone to grammar errors.
+Making last-minute changes to any essay that is ready to be submitted to college is an emotional response; at this point, students are not in the right state of mind to communicate clearly.
+They might also create additional content that has not been proofread.
+Any last-minute revisions will be rushed and prone to grammar errors.

-Revising when you are nervous is a huge mistake and will not improve your essay.
+Revising when students are nervous is a huge mistake and will not improve their essay.

 Joe Kane